onurgitmez/onurgitmez.github.io/_pages/software.md

 author_profile: true
 ---

-For the 2023 Turkish National Elections, I created a simulator for the parliamentary elections.
-In this application, you choose the district that you wish to simulate and enter the vote shares for the parties.
-The application will calculate the seat distribution of parties within that district using the D'Hondt method.
-You can find the application in the link below:
+I developed a parliamentary election simulator for the 2023 Turkish National Elections.
+This application allows you to select a specific district and input the vote shares for different political parties.
+Using the D'Hondt method, the application calculates the allocation of seats for each party within that district.
+To access the simulator, please follow the link provided below:

 [2023 Turkish Parliamentary Election Simulator](https://onurgitmez.shinyapps.io/2023TurkishElectionSimulator/)